HTTP status codes are an essential part of SEO and web development.

 200 OK

-This is the status code for successful requests.
+200 ok indicates a successful request.
 It should be the goal for most of your content.

 If you have a lot of pages returning other status codes, it’s worth investigating why.